coltcarson/DialogDuoTTS/README.md

 # DialogDuoTTS

-A Python-based text-to-speech application that converts two-person dialogues into natural-sounding conversations using offline TTS models.
+A Python-based text-to-speech application that converts two-person dialogues into conversations using offline TTS.

 ## Features

 - Works completely offline - no internet connection required
-- Uses high-quality Mozilla TTS models for natural-sounding voices
+- Uses high-quality offline TTS models for natural-sounding voices
 - Different voices for each speaker
 - Cross-platform support (Windows, macOS, Linux)
 - Automatic handling of conversation turn-taking with appropriate pauses